 Description: Do you like to learn about the environment?
 Have you been wondering if you could survive taking an AP science course?
 AP Environmental Science is deemed to be the stepping stone class between science courses and other AP science courses.
 Students will study environmental issues dealing with pollution, biodiversity, population, ecology, renewable and non-renewable energy, human health, and much more.
 Students are required to complete a summer/fall assignment prior to the start of class.
-If you are not sure if this class is the class for you, stop down and talk to Mrs. Fulton to find out more information.

 Special Notations: It is recommended that students enrolled in AP courses take the AP Exam.
-AP Environmental Science is weighted .5 for cumulative GPA calculation. \$10 lab fee.
+AP Environmental Science is weighted .5 for cumulative GPA calculation.